 Total fish stocks in the South China Sea have been depleted by 70-95 percent since the 1950s and catch rates have declined by 66-75 percent over the last 20 years.
 Giant clam harvesting, dredging, and artificial island building in recent years severely damaged or destroyed over 160 square kilometers, or about 40,000 acres, of coral reefs, which were already declining by 16 percent per decade.
-The entire South China Sea fishery, which officially employs around 3.7 million people and helps feed hundreds of millions, is now in danger of collapse unless claimants act urgently to arrest the decline.
+The entire South China Sea fishery, which employs millions of people and helps feed hundreds of millions, is now in danger of collapse unless claimants act urgently to arrest the decline.

-An effective system to manage South China Seas fisheries and the environment cannot be based primarily on the overlapping territorial and maritime claims, to which the fish pay no attention.
-Instead it must be built around the entire marine ecosystem, particularly the reef systems, on which much marine life depends.
+An effective system to manage the fisheries and environment of the South China Sea cannot be based primarily on the overlapping territorial and maritime claims to which the fish pay no attention.
+Instead it must be built around the entire marine ecosystem, particularly the reef systems on which much marine life depends.
 With political will, it is entirely possible for nations bordering the South China Sea to cooperatively protect these ecosystems and manage fish stocks without prejudice to their overlapping territorial and maritime claims.
-For instance, the Philippines, whose government is under a strict constitutional requirement to defend the nation’s sovereign rights over its waters and continental shelf, could agree to cooperate on fisheries management in disputed waters under Article 123 of UNCLOS without prejudicing its claims or bestowing legitimacy on the claims of others, and therefore without running afoul of its domestic law.
+For instance, the Philippines, whose government is under a strict constitutional requirement to defend the nation’s sovereign rights over its waters and continental shelf, could agree to cooperate on fisheries management in disputed waters under Article 123 of UNCLOS without prejudicing its claims or bestowing legitimacy on the claims of others and therefore without running afoul of its domestic law.

 The international legal obligation to cooperate on fisheries management and the environment is matched by practical necessity.
 Communities all around the South China Sea are highly dependent on fish stocks for both food security and local livelihoods.
 Yet the region has seen catch rates plummet in recent years thanks to a combination of overfishing and willful environmental destruction.
 In the South China Sea, fish may spawn in one nation’s exclusive economic zone (EEZ), live as juveniles in another’s, and spend most of their adult lives in a third.
 Overfishing or environmental destruction at any point in the chain affects all those who live around the sea.
 The entire South China Sea is teetering on the edge of a fisheries collapse, and the only way to avoid it is through multilateral cooperation in disputed waters.